evanaze/evanaze.github.io/_projects/captcha.md

   teaser: assets/images/captcha_sample.png
 ---

 Here you can interact with my Captcha solver, which uses OpenCV and deep learning to solve a type of Captchas in few training samples.
+My blog post on this project lives [here](https://evanaze.github.io/Captcha-Image-Solver/).